 How do you collect first-party data?

 Of course, it’s one thing to collect data, and another to extract actionable insights from it.
-CDPs, or customer data platforms, gather and streamline data.
+CDPs, or Customer Data Platforms, gather and streamline data.
 CDPs have evolved with ecommerce and online subscription businesses that rely on leveraging user data in order to grow.
 While they offer excellent data collection capabilities, CDPs are often confusing.
 Without an advanced data science degree, it can be difficult to understand how to use the data.
-Hum is an Association Intelligence Platform with a CDP at its core.
+Hum is a CDP purpose-built for associations.
 Where we differ from traditional CDPs is in our analysis and reporting capabilities.
-We are purpose built to help associations get the most out of their first-party data.
+We help associations get the most out of their first-party data, with clear reporting and top-level features built for every user.
+No data scientist required.
+If you've ever logged into GoogleAnalytics and experienced information overload anxiety, Hum is for you.
 Every Hum data story is easy to understand and even easier to make actionable for association-specific objectives.

 So now you understand what first-party data is and how to collect it.
 Here are few ideas about how you might leverage your new insights.